 This short animation shows how a water flosser can make the job of cleaning teeth with braces much easier:

 The jury is out on whether an oral irrigator is good enough to use in place of regular floss since it doesn't have the same physical contact to scrape plaque off teeth.
 However, some studies have shown water flossers are actually more effective than string floss.

 Ultimately, if the hassle of threading floss between your braces is meaning you just don't bother, you might be better switching to a water flosser instead.
 This method of flossing for braces is certainly better than not doing it at all.

-Fixed braces are a hassle to clean, but it's really important to make a special effort to remove plaque from your teeth while wearing braces.
-Flossing with braces can be made easier with the help of orthodontic floss, interdental brushes or an oral irrigator.
+Fixed braces are a hassle to clean, but it's really important to make a special effort to remove plaque from your teeth while wearing braces so that your oral hygiene doesn't suffer.
+Flossing with braces can be made easier with the help of floss threaders, orthodontic floss, interdental brushes or an oral irrigator.

 For more tips on flossing and brushing you can read our article about if you should floss before or after brushing.